MrFugu69/Mineral_Deposit_Trends_Using_AdjacencyList/README.md

 # Project01:
 Physical Geology plays an important role in Mining/Exploration work, indicating trends within local geography.
 Such trends are what Data Scientist would like to exploit.
-In this work we will investigate trends in mineralization establishing that minerals/metals can exhibit secondary minerals which may have economic importance.
-Typically, this has a two fold benefit.
+In this work I will investigate trends in mineralization establishing that minerals/metals can exhibit secondary minerals which may have economic importance.

 # Data Collection:
-I did not use web-crawling or scraping.
-I found the dataset from a government site.
-At this point my programming skill are juvenile but in the future I would like to put something together with crawling or scraping to make my own dataset since this is what you do in the "real world" if you have a question you want to answer.
+The main dataset came from the [USGS](https://mrdata.usgs.gov/mrds/), while other aspects of data collection used web-scraping.

 1.)
 # Sole Contributor: Logan Register